unirakun/k-redux-router/README.md

 ## why
 The lib was created to simplify our routes usages.
 This is done by matching an uniq `code` to a route (we never identify a route to its `href`).

-This lib allow us, via bindings, to use `path` params and `query` params, and `context` informations on top of that.
+This lib allows us, via bindings, to use `path` params and `query` params, and `context` informations on top of that.
-`context` informations are the data you are putting in route definitions, like "is this route public" ?
+`context` informations are the data you are putting in route definitions, like "is this route public?"

-So this lib aim to simplify the maintenance of your routes because:
+So this lib aims to simplify the maintenance of your routes:
  - We use uniq route `code` to identify routes, meaning that if you change related `href` your code is not impacted
  - We describe routes as nested components
  - We allow to put `context` informations into routes definition
  - `context` informations are copied from parent to children and can be overwritten, meaning that you can put a `isPublic: false` flag on a parent (and only on a parent), and all your children will have this `isPublic: false` set.

 ## influences
-This lib is mostly influences by [redux-little-router](https://github.com/FormidableLabs/redux-little-router) and our first hoc [hoc-little-router](https://github.com/alakarteio/hoc-little-router).
+This lib is mostly influenced by [redux-little-router](https://github.com/FormidableLabs/redux-little-router) and our first hoc [hoc-little-router](https://github.com/alakarteio/hoc-little-router).

 ## sizes
 | packages | size | gziped |